The French House | Legendary Soho Hostelry

 In fact, such was his ferocious patriotic pride that he inadvertently turned that particular pub in Soho into a small part of France forevermore.
 Back then it was called The York Minister.
 Now it’s called The French House, and stepping inside you’d be forgiven for thinking you’d slipped, tripped, and accidentally stumbled into a cross-channel spacetime portal.

-And it’s here, in the dining room, that Neil Borthwick is serving up some remarkable food.
+And it’s here that Neil Borthwick is serving up some remarkable food.
 He’s husband of cafe Murano’s Angela Hartnett, and has had stints at places like The Merchant’s Tavern (which they co-owned) and The Square.
 Here, he’s elected to create an appropriately Gallic-leaning menu that still pays tribute to the country we’re actually in.

 The starters range from Carlingford oysters, to salt cod beignets, to an entire head of confit garlic with goats curd on toast.
 The larger offerings change regularly, but include the likes of a sea bream with braised fennel, or a roast pork chop with turnip tops.
 And for dessert?
 Just in case you thought the dishes weren’t quite French enough, you can get a delicate choux pastry filled with praline cream & covered in chocolate sauce.

 It’s called a Paris-Brest.

 NOTE: The French House is open for lunch and dinner all week.
 You can find out more and make a booking (email here or call 020 7437 2477) at their website right HERE.

 The French House | 49 Dean Street, W1D 5BG